FAQ's

 A.No, the power of attorney is invalid once the individual (principle) has passed away.

-Q.Can your office help me with a will?
+Q.Can your office assist with a last wills and testament?

-A.Unfortunately, we do not assist with wills at this time.
+A.Unfortunately, we do not assist with last wills and testaments.

-Q.Can your office help me with war claims?
+Q.Can your office assist with a living will?

 Q.How long will it take to get the services?